reliablyhq/documentation/docs/getting-started/install/index.md

 You should see the current ```reliably CLI``` version displayed.

 At this point, to make Reliably convenient to run, add the folder to the executable path.
-From the Windows start menu right click and select ```System``` from the sub-menu.
-Scroll down in the About section and select Advanced Systems Settings.
+Open the Windows Start Search, type in “env”, and choose “Edit the system environment variables”.
 In the pop-up window select:

 * Environment Variables
 * In the Enviroment Variables pop-up, select Path from the User environment variables